When will theme parks reopen?

 San Diego Zoo Safari Park: Now open as of June 20, 2020

-Universal Studios Hollywood: Proposed to reopen July 1, 2020 - Pending approval, although Universal CityWalk partially opened June 10, 2020
+Universal Studios Hollywood: Temporarily closed.
+Universal CityWalk partially opened June 10, 2020

-Disneyland Resort - Disneyland Park and Disney California Adventure Park: Delayed until further notice.
-We expect to hear an announcement for a new reopening date sometime after July 4, 2020, pending state and local government approval.
-Downtown Disney has been officially approved to reopen on July 9, 2020.
+Disneyland Resort - Disneyland Park and Disney California Adventure Park: No opening date has been announced.
+We expect to hear an announcement for a new reopening date soon pending state and local government approval.
+Downtown Disney officially reopened on July 9, 2020.

 Florida Theme Park Reopening Dates